-Enala Banda was born into a poor family living in Kasiyagori, a remote village in Malawi.
+Enala Banda was born into a poor family living in Kasiyagori, a village in Malawi.
 Her parents were subsistence farmers and struggled to feed their seven children.
-When a drought hit in 2002 the family was left with no food at all.
-Her parents still managed to send Enala and her sister to school from time to time, but they enrolled late and their attendance was irregular.
+Enala remembers clearly when the drought in 2002 left them with no food at all.
+They still managed to send Enala and her sister to school from time to time, but they did not start until late and their attendance was irregular.
 Enala's other brothers and sisters were not so fortunate and when times were tough or someone was ill, all the children were needed to help at home.
-When at school however, Fnala excelled.
-She dreamed of becoming a teacher but her dream never became reality.

-Enala never got to take her place at secondary school as her parents split up and she was forced to marry in order to help provide for her younger siblings.
-She soon had three children of her own, and her husband's small and irregular income could not sustain their growing family.
+Once at school however, Enala excelled and after passing her exams to go to secondary school, Enala had dreams of becoming a teacher herself.
+But Enala never got to take her place at secondary school as her parents split up and she was forced to marry in order to help support her younger sisters.
+When her own three children came along, her husband's small income could not sustain the growing number of dependants.